ctafur/GettingAndCleaningData/README.md

 forum thread below for additional discussion of this topic. https://class.coursera.org/getdata-002/forum/thread?thread_id=396

-5. In order to create the second independent tidy data set with the average of each variable for each activity and each subject the final subsetted data used for tidy data set 1 'uciHarMeanSdDataFull.csv' was restructured using the melt and dcast functions in Hadley Wickham's reshape2 package using the casting
+5. In order to create the tidy data set with the average of each variable for each activity and each subject subMaster was restructured using the melt and dcast functions in Hadley Wickham's reshape2 package using the casting
 formula: subjectID ~ activityID + variable, resulting in a data set with 30 rows (one for each subject) and 517 columns, where each column measure was appended with one of the 6 activities performed by the subject (6 activities * 86 variables = 516 + 1 subject ID = 517 **note:** activityID is eliminated since this information is merged with the variable names.
-This data set was then written to the file 'uciHarDataSubbyActMean.csv'.
+This data set was then written to the file 'uciHarbySubActMean.txt'.

   This format was based on the tidy data principles as explained below:
   1. Each variable forms a column.